2026 Outlook: Freight & Market Trends

 7. 2026 freight market outlook: dispatching for net profit

 Dispatch is not “finding loads.”
-Dispatch is running a freight strategy: lane planning, negotiation, broker filtering, and fast invoicing.
+Dispatch is lane strategy, negotiation, broker filtering, and fast invoicing.
 In the 2026 freight market outlook, busy weeks can still be losing weeks if net is ignored.

 If you want dispatch focused on net profit (lane planning, broker selection, paperwork speed), see our Truck Dispatch Services.